-Domestic Violence Laws Queensland
+Domestic Violence Laws in Queensland

 Regardless of cultural background, age, religion or socioeconomic factors, domestic violence can occur in any family in Brisbane.
-Each state and territory has its own domestic violence legislation.
+Each State and Territory has its own domestic violence legislation.
 In Queensland, the law was significantly changed in 2012 and further changes were made on 31 May 2017.
 Domestic violence is now defined to include:

 - Physical abuse

-- · Damage to a person's property
+- Damage to a person's property

-- · Emotional abuse
+- Emotional abuse (for more info see our article "Is emotional abuse 'domestic violence'?"

 - Economic abuse

-- · Threatening or coercive behaviour.
+- Threatening or coercive behaviour.